Designing MSR Tents—What We Stand For

 Our history is flush with revolutionary technologies that changed how people travel through the mountains, and our tents carry on that legacy.

-For example, the Easton® Syclone™ Poles we place in certain models are virtually unbreakable.
-Made of aerospace-grade composite materials, they flex under force—such as strong winds—and bounce back to shape, maintaining the reliability of your shelter.
+For example, the Easton® Syclone™ poles we place in certain models are virtually unbreakable.
+Made of aerospace-grade composite materials, they flex under force—such as strong winds and snow loads—and bounce back to shape, maintaining the reliability of your shelter.
 No other tent pole is so resilient.
 And no other tent company has worked so closely with Easton to bring these technologies to backpackers.

-When it comes to tents, Terry uses a protocol that begins with evaluating the individual components.
-Then, he employs various methods—including merciless field tests—to challenge the entire assembled tent.
+When it comes to tents, we use a protocol that begins with evaluating the individual components.
+Then, we employ various methods—including merciless field tests—to challenge the entire assembled tent.
 This rigorous analysis assures us that MSR tents will perform as we intended and when you need them most.

 Learn all about our tent testing.